Orlando’s best day trips

 For science buffs

 With four major theme park complexes, the Orlando area pampers parents looking to wow their young ones.
 First-timers with school-agers should start with Walt Disney World Resort’s Magic Kingdom and its iconic castle.
 See Snow White from a rollercoaster, hear Belle tell a story and spend time as a pirate of the Caribbean.
-Meanwhile, experience exotic breeds at Disney’s Animal Kingdom; science and global cultures at Epcot; and classic movies at Hollywood Studios – including a massive Star Wars land, Galaxy’s Edge.
+Meanwhile, experience science and global cultures at Epcot; and classic movies at Hollywood Studios – including a massive Star Wars land, Galaxy’s Edge.
 Each blends education, rides and characters for a day’s worth of fun.
 Travelling with teens?
-Consider instead Universal Resort Orlando, home to Universal Studios Florida and Islands of Adventure – which recently unleashed the Jurassic World VelociCoaster (Florida’s fastest and tallest rollercoaster).
-Inspired by the blockbuster film, Jurassic World – feel the rush of the hunt as you race through the jungle alongside Velociraptors at extreme speeds of 70mph.
+Consider instead Universal Resort Orlando, home to Universal Studios Florida and Islands of Adventure – whose Jurassic World VelociCoaster is Florida’s fastest and tallest launch rollercoaster.
+Inspired by the blockbuster film Jurassic World, feel the rush of the hunt as you race through the jungle alongside Velociraptors at extreme speeds of 70mph.

 If you’re looking to go further afield in Florida, consider a stay at these luxury properties, which channel distinct Sunshine State flavours